aliabbas299792/web_server/README.md

 TODO:
  - For websocket, use the autobahn test suite at some point when you want to make it more conforming, very handy to test the web server
  - Make each connection have a unique ID and use that ID everywhere, and look into why file descriptor reuse causes crash
- - Refactor to cut out all unordered_maps - use array of structs instead
+ - Implement server_loop for both TLS and NON_TLS
- - Use CRTP to make the server function and whatever else
+ - Implement the fixed wolfssl callback stuff